 - Supporting for EAS (re-)discovery for split UE with separated TE and MT.

-- Support the definition of diverse offload policies for diverse collections of UE(s) considering diverse categories of user subscriptions and of applications.
-This includes providing Traffic offloading rules targeting any UE of a certain category or having subscribed to services without the need for prior creation of a dedicated group for this collection of UE(s).
+- Support the definition of offload policies for more granular sets of UE(s).

 - Influence PSA-UPF and EAS (re)location for collection of UEs in scenarios when UE(s) are not members of a pre-defined group and should be treated the same way, e.g. striving to use the same EAS for multi-user gaming or platooning, etc. while there is UEs mobility.

+- Investigate the potential need and solutions to avoid the UE to switch the EC traffic away from the EC PDU Session and 5GS altogether, due to conflicting connectivity preferences in the device (e.g. via means outside of 3GPP connectivity, e.g. non-integrated Wifi).

 Finally, as indicated in the SA#92E LS out SP-210583, the ongoing GSMA Operator Platform Group work may have impacts on SA2 work.